-A barium enema allows the Radiologist to view the large bowel (colon) and helps in the diagnosis of bowel problems.
+A barium enema allows the radiologist to view the large bowel (colon) and diagnose bowel problems.

 Booking your Procedure

 You will be asked to fax or email your referral when making a booking.
-A Radiologist will review your referral and confirm this is the best test for you.
-If we consider an alternate test is warranted, we will confirm this with your Doctor beforehand.
+A radiologist will review your referral and make sure this is the best test for you.
+If we consider an alternate test is necessary, we will confirm this with your Doctor.

 These procedures are performed at the following Dr Jones & Partners locations: